lgsvl/simulator/Docs/docs/autoware-instructions.md

 [![](images/autoware-runtime-manager.png)](images/autoware-runtime-manager.png)

 Click "Map" to load the launch file pertaining to the HD maps.
 An "Ok" should appear to the right of the "Ref" button when successfully loaded.
 Then click "Sensing" which also launches rosbridge.

-- Run the LG SVL simulator
+- Run the LGSVL simulator
 - Create a Simulation choosing `BorregasAve` map and `Jaguar2015XE (Autoware)` or another Autoware compatible vehicle.
 - Enter `localhost:9090` for the Bridge Connection String.
 - Run the created Simulation